 Please know that not being selected is in no way a reflection of an individual's educational skill set and expertise; we simply have a limited number of seats for this event.

-Participant selection is based on state lead recommendations, the number of seats allocated for your state/territory, and the content- and grade-area expertise needed for a given workshop.
+Participant selection is based on state lead recommendations and the content- and grade-area expertise needed for a given workshop.

-Hotel, travel, and meals are covered.
 Stipends are available depending on your role and state/territory policy.
-Generally, instructional resource writers get $250 on the acceptance of their resource and stipends are also offered to coaches and table leads.
+Instructional resource writers get $300 on the acceptance of their resource and stipends are also offered to coaches and team leads.
 In addition, some states/territories count workshop time towards licensure hours.

 More information will be provided to registered SNEs.